 Why is the vendor selling this strategy?
 If it is indeed the Holy Grail why is he selling?
 He could keep it for himself and make millions on his own.

 It is not my intention to attack all instructors or coaches.
 Not everyone is selling something.
-There are several investors keen to share their experience.
+There are several investors or stock advisors such as Motley Fool who are keen to share their experiences.
 This is extremely valuable but always hope for the best and prepare for the worst.

 Table of Contents